devops-magic/argo-cd/docs/user-guide/commands/argocd_app_create.md

       --sync-retry-refresh                         Indicates if the latest revision should be used on retry instead of the initial one
-      --sync-source-branch string                  The branch from which the app will sync --sync-source-path string                    The path in the repository from which the app will sync --upsert                                     Allows to override application with the same name even if supplied application spec is different from existing spec
+      --sync-source-branch string                  The branch from which the app will sync --sync-source-path string                    The path in the repository from which the app will sync --sync-source-repo string                    The repository URL from which the app will sync (defaults to dry-source-repo if not set)
+      --upsert                                     Allows to override application with the same name even if supplied application spec is different from existing spec
       --validate                                   Validation of repo and cluster (default true) --values stringArray                         Helm values file(s) to use